An Honest Assessment for Residential Remodelers and Commercial GCs

 What Jobber Handles for Subcontractors

-You can add subcontractors as team members in Jobber with role-based access permissions, allowing them to see their assigned jobs and any job-specific details — access codes, scope notes, checklists — without seeing client billing information, your margins, or other sensitive data.
-Subcontractors access their schedule through the Jobber mobile app.
-If they clock in and out using Jobber time tracking, those hours appear in your timesheet reports.
+You can add subcontractors as team members in Jobber with role-based access permissions, allowing them to see their assigned jobs and job-specific details — access codes, scope notes, checklists — without seeing client billing information, your margins, or other sensitive data.
 Job forms and inspection checklists can be assigned to sub visits, creating documentation of their completed work stages that flows back into the project record.
-This basic sub visibility is sufficient for GCs who work with the same electrician, plumber, and finish carpenter on every project and simply need a clean way to communicate job assignments and capture completion records.
+This basic sub visibility is sufficient for GCs who work with the same electrician, plumber, and finish carpenter on every project.

 What Jobber Doesn’t Handle for Subcontractors